Could you help us train tomorrow’s doctors?

-You will have two students visit you, preferably three times during and once after your pregnancy.
-The visits can take place in the comfort of your home, the hospital or where ever fits in with you.
+You will have two students talk to you, preferably three times during and once after your pregnancy.
+The telephone or video calls will be made at a convenient time for you.
 The students will be interested to hear about your experience of pregnancy and the changes you are going through.

 Why is the program important?

 The Preparing for Patients program helps students learn about pregnancy and the importance of building a relationship with patients.
 The students are in their third year, studying medical science but have not yet started seeing patients.
 The course enables them to gain broader, more personal knowledge of how being pregnant and having a child affects you and your family.
 It also helps to connect their studies with real life.

 If you are interested in taking part, please complete the form on the right and return via email: firstname.lastname@example.org or post to:

 Tel: 01223 769288